-Since its origins, the imagination of the human being has tried, and still continues to do so, to shape the clouds, to see characters from stories or legends in the sky.
-The cirrus They are a type of cloud that makes it very easy for us, since we can see them practically throughout the year, so it could be said that they accompany us in our day to day life.
+Since its origins, the human imagination has tried, and still does, to give shape to clouds, to see characters from stories or legends in the sky.
+Cirrus clouds They are a type of cloud that makes things very easy for us, since we can see them practically all year round, so you could say they accompany us in our daily lives.
+Furthermore, know how cirrus clouds form and predict It is essential to understand its importance.

 Now, how are they formed and what types are there?
 Find out.